Coastal-Hazards-System/StormSim/README.md

 # StormSim
 Repository to host CHS/StormSim tools ready for public use while in active development.

-Tools to be hosted here initially:
+Initial tools to be hosted here:
-1. StormSim-PST: Probabilistic Simulation Technique
+1. Probabilistic Simulation Technique (PST)
-2. StormSim-JPM: Joint Probability Method
+2. Joint Probability Method (JPM)